sajjadGG/book-python/machine-learning/introduction/features.rst

         from sklearn import preprocessing
         from sklearn.ensemble import ExtraTreesClassifier

-        # Normaize the features so that it does not affect the learning algorithm
+        # Normalize the features so that it does not affect the learning algorithm
         preprocessing.normalize(features)
         preprocessing.scale(features)

-        # Fit the Tree alogorithm
+        # Fit the Tree algorithm
         # This class implements a meta estimator that fits a number of randomized decision trees (a.k.a. extra-trees) on various sub-samples of the dataset and use averaging to improve the predictive accuracy and control over-fitting.
         model = ExtraTreesClassifier()
         model.fit(features, labels)